PakitoSec/cyvest/docs/getting-started/quickstart.md

 ```

 !!! info "Default directions"
-    - Default is `BIDIRECTIONAL` when no direction is provided.
+    - Defaults follow the relationship type when available; unknown types fall back to `OUTBOUND`.
     - Use `OUTBOUND`/`INBOUND` to force hierarchy for score propagation.

 ---